Flow-Launcher/Flow.Launcher.PluginsManifest/README.md

 This repository does not track enhancement requests or issues for plugins, it is up to the plugin developers to maintain their own plugin.

-If you would like to contribute, submit a request or issue, please visit the plugin's repository via the 'UrlSourceCode' link or go to the plugin using `pm install`, `shift enter`/`right click` on the plugin from Flow and select 'Suggest an enhancement or submit an issue'.
+If you would like to contribute, submit a request or issue, please visit the plugin's repository via the 'UrlSourceCode' link or from `pm install`, `shift enter`/`right click` on the plugin to go to the context menu and select 'Suggest an enhancement or submit an issue'.